-Financial assets and liabilities are offset and the net amount reported in the statement of financial position when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+Financial assets and liabilities are offset when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
 The gross and net positions of financial assets and liabilities that have been offset in the statement of financial position are disclosed in the first three columns of the following tables.
+The Fund did not hold any derivative financial instruments at 30 June 2019 and hence there was no offsetting.

-Effects of offsetting on the statement of financial position Related amounts not offset Gross amounts of financial instruments Gross amounts set off in the statement of financial position Net amount of financial assets presented in the statement of financial position Amounts subject to master netting arrangements Net amount As at 30 June 2018 \$ \$ \$ \$ \$ Financial assets Forward foreign currency contracts Total 118 118 118 118 (118) ==== Financial liabilities Forward foreign currency contracts Total (926) (926) (926) (926) 118 118 (808)
+Effects of offsetting on the statement of financial position Related amounts not offset Gross amounts of financial instruments Gross amounts set off in the statement of financial position Net amount of financial assets presented in the statement of financial position Amounts subject to master netting arrangements Net amount As at 30 June 2018 \$ \$ \$ \$ \$ Financial assets Derivative contracts Total 118 118 118 118 (118) (118) Financial liabilities Derivative contracts Total (926) (926) (926) (926) 118 118 (808) (808)